-In the southwest Transylvania, one representative castle of the Middle Age stands.
-The Hunedoara Fortress, which became the Corvin Castle, is one of the most attractive places to visit today in Transylvania.
-It was recognised as being one of the biggest and most impressive buildings in Eastern Europe.
+In southwest Transylvania, one representative castle of the Middle Ages stands.
+The Hunedoara Fortress, which became the Corvin Castle (or as some call it, the Hunyad or Hunyadi Castle), is one of the most attractive places to visit today in Transylvania.
+The Corvin Castle in Romania is recognised as being one of the biggest and most impressive castles in Eastern Europe.

 Corvin Castle is a Gothic-Renaissance castle in Hunedoara, Romania, being one of the largest castles in Europe.

-Corvin Castle is also known as Hunyadi Castle or Hunedoara Castle (in Romanian: Castelul Huniazilor or Castelul Corvinilor; in Hungarian: Vajdahunyadi vár).
+People also know Corvin Castle as Hunyad or Hunyadi Castle, or Hunedoara Castle (in Romanian: Castelul Huniazilor or Castelul Corvinilor; in Hungarian: Vajdahunyadi vár).

-Why am I confused by the name?
-Because the castle was owned in turns by different rulers, hence the name.
+Why am I confused by the name of Corvin Castle?
+Because Corvin castle was owned in turns by different rulers, hence the name.

 John Hunyadi (1419–56)